ForomePlatform/anfisa/doc/dev/rest/s_ds_descr.rst

-        details of connection between datasets are required: dataset can be :term:`secondary<secondary workspace>`, so one needs to know base of it. :term:`Root dataset` is defined always, and for a primary dataset equals to itself.
+        details of connection between datasets are required: dataset can be :term:`secondary<secondary workspace>`, so one needs to know base of it. :term:`Root dataset` is defined always, and for a :term:`primary dataset` equals to itself.

     * :doc:`dsinfo`
         returns descriptor for one dataset.